 If you are new to being self-employed, you may be unaware of all of the deductions that you may be eligible to take.
 While this article simply cannot cover all of them, there are some very important ones that you should not overlook.

 If you have an area in your home that is set aside exclusively for business, you can deduct that from your income tax.
 There are two different formulas you may use.
 The first is quite simple.
 You multiply the square footage of your home office by $5 and you have your deductible amount.
 The more complicated method involves multiplying each expense you are claiming by the percentage your office takes up in your home.
 While the second method may generate a larger deduction, it will also increase scrutiny from the IRS, so make sure your measurements are quite precise if using it.

 If you use the internet for any portion of your business, you can deduct either all or a percentage of the cost from your taxes.
 If you only use the internet line for business, you may deduct 100% of the cost of it.
-However, since most people do not have dedicated business internet connections, it is safer to simply deduct the combined portion percentage.
+However, if you do not have a dedicated business internet connection, it is safer to simply deduct a percentage of the cost.